 2. Filter Life

-determining factor is the quality and quantity of the feed water you subject the filter to.
+Again, the filter life differs across all water filter pitchers.
+In this case, the determining factor is the quality and quantity of the feed water you subject the filter to.
 That said, the manufacturers assume that you will subject the filter to tap water of normal quality when estimating the filter life.

-after this period.
+The ideal filter life of a water pitcher filter is between two and six months.
+Although some manufacturers may suggest that the filter will last longer, chances are they become non-effective after this period.
 It is better if you can get a filter with an inbuilt filter replacement indicator.

 3. Jug Material

 Most manufacturers have adopted a plastic build for their water pitcher filter.
 However, these plastics are of different grades.
 If you end up with a pitcher built from a low-quality plastic, it puts you at the risk of chemicals leaching into the clearly filtered water filter pitcher.
 Instead, choose pitchers made from food-grade plastics and bisphenol-A-free (BPA-free) materials.

 How many people are you providing filtered water for?
 This number will determine the quantity of water you want to treat at a time.
 If your family is large, a larger capacity pitcher, for instance, a ten-cup model, is ideal.
 This will ensure that you get more water at a go instead of the time-consuming batch treatment.